MoSabouni/router-starter/README.md

 }
 ```

 Page functions are _not_ called asynchronously by the router.
 However, data fetches _must_ be done asynchronously.
-There the recommended practice is to either use use an async IIFE or an internal async function as is used here to fetch the data.
+Therefore, the recommended practice is to either use use an async IIFE or an internal async function (as is used here) to fetch the data.

+In this example, before calling the async function that actually fetches the data we update the global app state by calling the `router.updateState()` method, passing an object with relevant changes we want to make to the state.

-Before calling the async function that actually fetches the data we set the `.loading` property to `true` and the `.error` property to `null` (no error).
-We then call `.update()` on the View function, which will in its turn typically show a spinner to signal to the user that data is being loaded.
+The `update()` callback from the View will be called by the router with the update state object.
+In this example the View will act on the changes by showing a spinner to signal to the user that data is being loaded.

 If the data is successfully fetched we want to hide the spinner and render the fetched data.
-Therefore we set `.loading` to false and call `.update()` on the View again to let the View hide the spinner and render the data now available in the `state` object.
+Therefore we set we update the state again so that the View can hide spinner and render the data now available in the state object.

-If an error was encountered we handle it, in this case by navigating to an error page and returning early from the Page function.
+If an error was encountered we set the state accordingly and, in this case, continue by navigating to an error page and returning early from the Page function.

 In the corresponding View function the `update()` callback function typically handles the loading and render phases as follows: